soumya997/diffusion-model-experiments/README.md

-# difussion-model-experiments
+# diffusion-model-experiments
-Im learning about difussion models, and trying to experiment with different training strategies.
+Im learning about diffusion models, and trying to experiment with different training strategies.
 I will list the runs down all the followed strategies used.

 |exp no.|changes|result|quantitative|